nucypher/zerodb/docs/source/index.rst

 JSON API
 ======================

-To start the api server, make sure you’ve activated the virtual environment and the ZeroDB server is running.
+To start the API server, make sure you’ve activated the virtual environment and the ZeroDB server is running.
 Navigate to the `api_server` directory, and run `python api_server.py`.

 Query examples (similar to http://docs.mongodb.org/manual/reference/operator/query/)::